 As the owner of the Australian Certified Organic Standard (ACOS) and the Bud logo, Australian Organic Limited continues to uphold and maintain the highest of standards of certification through its licensed partners: ACO Certification Ltd and AUS-QUAL.

-The Australian Certified Organic Standard is synonymous with the most recognised organic mark, the Bud, and recent consumer research demonstrated that 62% of Australian shoppers recognise the distinct Australian Certified Organic Bud logo.
-Recognition of the Bud logo by organic shoppers is as high as 73%, a growth of over 20% in two years, and a clear demonstration of the cut-through the infamous logo has with consumers.
+The Australian Certified Organic Standard is synonymous with the most recognised organic mark, the Bud, and recent consumer research demonstrated that 63% of Australian shoppers recognise the Australian Certified Organic Bud logo.
+Recognition of the Bud logo by organic shoppers is as high as 73%, a growth of over 20% in two years, and a clear demonstration of the cut-through the distinctive logo has with consumers.